 IAS 12 Income Taxes- Recognition of Deferred Tax Assets for Unrealized Losses

 The amendments clarify how to account for deferred tax assets related to debt instruments measured at fair value.
-As the Company has no debt instruments, this change had no impact on the financial statements.
+The addition of these amendments has not had a material impact on the financial statements.